 You can choose to defer your pension.
 If you wish to do so, please tick the box "I wish to defer my ATP Livslang Pension to" on the form that you have received.
 Or by using our self-service.
 Read more in the section "you can defer"

-Each year in july you will receive a life certificate.
+This autumn you will receive a life certificate.
 If you fill out and return the life certificate to ATP Livslang Pension your pension will be paid out as usual.

 ATP Livslang Pension cooperates with Udbetaling Danmark, International Pension.
 Therefore, if you receive state pension you will receive the life certificate from Udbetaling Danmark, International Pension.

 We will stop your pension payments if you do not fill out and return the life certificate.

 You will receive the pension amount either as a lump sum or a monthly payment.